 Total Expenses.
-The District's total expenses increased by \$2,227,934 or by 6.99% which was primarily due to the adoption of a new collective bargaining agreement which increased substantially the amount of accrued sick leave that is paid out at retirement and increases in employee benefits related to retirement including the costs of required contributions to PERS and contributions to the other post-employment benefits plan trust.
+The District's total expenses increased by \$2,127,320 or by 6.24% which was primarily due to salary and benefit increases, including additional costs related to pension and post-employment benefits, and increases in the number of employees due to the growth of the District.

 Net Position.
-The District's total net position decreased by \$1,176,708 during the fiscal year ended June 30, 2019, and was partially offset by a prior period adjustment due to the correction of an error of \$275,736, The District's total net position decreased by \$3,100,468 during the fiscal year ended June 30, 2018, including a prior period adjustment of \$862,079.
-The decrease in total net position in the fiscal year ended June 30, 2019 was primarily caused by increased contributions to the other postemployment benefit plan trust, and non-cash expenses, including change in pension related liabilities and an increase in compensate absences liability.
-The correction of an error relates to over billed amounts for workers' compensation costs.
-See Note 10 on page 37 for more information.
+The District's total net position decreased by \$2,885,377 during the fiscal year ended June 30, 2020.
+The District's total net position decreased by \$1,176,708 during the fiscal year ended June 30, 2019, including a prior period adjustment of \$275,736.
+The decrease in total net position in the fiscal year ended June 30, 2020 was primarily caused by non-cash expenses, including change in other post-employment benefit and pension related liabilities and an increase in compensate absences liability.